lingui/js-lingui/docs/ref/cli.rst

 Is the same as using :conf:`compileNamespace` with the value "ts".
 Generates a {compiledFile}.d.ts and the compiled file is generated using the extension .ts

+.. lingui-cli-option:: --watch

+Watch mode.

+Watches only for changes in locale files in your defined locale catalogs.
+For ex. ``locales\en\messages.po``